hashicorp/next-mdx-remote/README.md

 </details>

 <details>
-  <summary>Passing custom data (serialize)</summary>
+  <summary>Passing `scope` into the `serialize` function instead</summary>

 You can also pass custom data into `serialize`, which will then pass the value through and make it available from its result.
 By spreading the result from `source` into `<MDXRemote />`, the data will be made available.

 Note that any scope values passed into `serialize` need to be serializable, meaning passing functions or components is not possible.
-If you need to pass custom scope that is not just an object, pass `scope` directly to `<MDXRemote />` where it's rendered.
+Additionally, any key named in the `scope` argument must be valid javascript variable names.
+If you need to pass custom scope that is not serializable, you can pass `scope` directly to `<MDXRemote />` where it's rendered.
+There is an example of how to do this above this section.

 ```jsx
 import { serialize } from 'next-mdx-remote/serialize'